 In contrast to Galilean mechanics, relativity implies an absolute zero for the energy.
 We cannot extract more energy than $c^2m$ from a system of mass m at rest.
 In particular, an absolute zero value for potential energy is fixed in this way.
 In short, relativity shows that energy is bounded from below.
-There is no infinite amount of energy available in
+There is no infinite amount of energy available in nature.

 Not all Galilean energy contributes to mass: potential energy in an outside field does not.
 Relativity forces us into precise energy bookkeeping.
-We keep in mind for later that 'potential energy' in relativity is an abbreviation for 'energy reduction of the outside
+We keep in mind for later that 'potential energy' in relativity is an abbreviation for 'energy reduction of the outside field'.

-Can you show that for two particles with 4-momenta $P_1$ and $P_2$ , one has $P_1P_2$ = $m_1E_2 = m_2E_1 = c^2\gamma{12}m_1m_2$ , where $\gamma{12}$ is the Lorentz factor due to their relative velocity the highest point in the sky at 12 o'clock sharp.\ The time so defined is called Universal Time Coordinate.
-The speed of rotation of the Earth also changes irregularly from day to day due to the weather; the average rotation speed even changes from winter to summer because of the changes in the polar ice caps; and in addition that average decreases over time, because of the friction produced by the tides.
-The rate of insertion of leap seconds is therefore higher than once every 500 days, and not constant in time.
+Can you show that for two particles with 4-momenta $P_1$ and $P_2$ , one has $P_1P_2 = m_1E_2 = m_2E_1 = c^2\gamma{12}m_1m_2$ , where $\gamma{12}$ is the Lorentz factor due to their relative velocity $v{12}$ ?

-Challenge 108 s $v{12}$ ?

 Note that by the term 'mass' m we always mean what is sometimes called the rest mass.
 This name derives from the bad habit of many science fiction and secondary-school books of calling the product ym the relativistic mass.
-Workers in the field usually (but not unanimously) reject this concept, as did Einstein himself, and they also reject the oftenA UNITS, MEASUREMENTS AND CONSTANTS
+Workers in the field usually (but not unanimously) reject this concept, as did Einstein himself, and they also reject the oftenheard expression that '(relativistic) mass increases with velocity'.
+Relativistic mass and energy would then be two words for the same concept: this way to talk is at the level of the tabloid press.